 - Upward Compressor

-Delta-Mu (Tube) Compressor
+Variable-Mu (Tube) Compressor

-What is a variable mu compressor?
-A variable mu (variable gain) compressor is an analog compressor centred around a vacuum tube.
+What is a variable-mu compressor?
+A variable-mu (variable gain) compressor is an analog compressor centred around a vacuum tube.
 As the input signal increases, the current sent to the grid of the tube decreases, which results in a reduction in the overall level.

-Characteristics of a delta-mu (tube) compressor:
+Characteristics of a variable-mu (tube) compressor:

 - Relatively slow attack and release times.